groupoid/henk/README.md

 ## Reference Models

-The Erlang implementation (`src/erlang/`) and the OCaml model (if present under `src/ocaml/`) served as the reference designs for this Elixir port.
+The Erlang reference implementation (`src/erlang/`) and the OCaml model served as the reference designs for this Elixir port.
 They provide a compact, pure-functional Morte library type checker and extractor that the Elixir code faithfully reproduces and extends.
+All models and implentations are written by Maksym Sokhatskyi.

 ## References